-- Plaque is made up of fats, calcium and other things in your blood. - The plaque inside your arteries makes them stiff and hard. - An artery without plaque can get wider and stretch when you exercise to let more blood flow. - An artery with plaque does not stretch.
-In this case, your heart has to work harder to give your body the blood flow it needs. - Other illnesses and health conditions like high blood pressure and diabetes can affect your CAD. - You may not have any symptoms that you have CAD.
-Many people only find out when they have a heart attack. - There are many things you can do to slow CAD and reduce your risk of future problems. - We can give you more support to help you manage your CAD. - Your doctor may want to do testing to see how well your CAD is controlled.
+- Plaque is made up of cholesterol, calcium and other things in your blood. - The plaque inside your arteries makes them stiff and hard. - An artery without plaque can get wider and stretch when you exercise to let more blood flow. - An artery with plaque does not stretch.
+This makes the heart work harder to get the blood flow you need. - Other illnesses and health conditions like high blood pressure and diabetes can affect your CAD.